justinegeffen/mattermost_raspberrypi_recipe/README.md

 Set up a system user and group called "mattermost" that will run this service, and set the ownership and permissions.

-6. Create the Mattermost user and group
+5. Create the Mattermost user and group
 ```bash
 sudo useradd --system --user-group mattermost
 ```
-7. Set the user and group mattermost as the owner of the Mattermost files
+6. Set the user and group mattermost as the owner of the Mattermost files
 ```bash
 sudo chown -R mattermost:mattermost /opt/mattermost
 ```
-8. Give write permissions to the mattermost group
+7. Give write permissions to the mattermost group
 ```bash
 sudo chmod -R g+w /opt/mattermost
 ```
-9. Set up the database driver in the file */opt/mattermost/config/config.json*.
+8. Set up the database driver in the file */opt/mattermost/config/config.json*.
 Open the file in a text editor and make the following changes:
-    1. Set "DriverName" to "mysql"
+    1. Set ```DriverName``` to ```mysql```
-    2. Set "DataSource" to the following value, replacing <mmuser-password> and <host-name-or-IP> with the appropriate values.
+    2. Set ```DataSource``` to the following value, replacing <mmuser-password> and <host-name-or-IP> with the appropriate values.

  ```bash
  mmuser:mmuser-password@tcp(localhost:3306)/mattermost?charset=utf8mb4,utf8&readTimeout=30s&writeTimeout=30s